 Bachelor's Degree in Christian Ministries from Crown College and Reach Training Institute (Located in St. Bonifacius, MN, and Salem, OR)

 Ordained Pastor through the Christian and Missionary Alliance

 WAYS TO SUPPORT

-Cameron by making a financial donation using your credit or debit card.
+Cameron by making a financial donation using a Credit Card or by Direct Debit (ACH).

 Learn more about where this ministry happens

 Amid ancient ruins and modern struggles, new generations emerge with opportunity